 Happy belated mother’s day!

 The day before, we spent the afternoon with new friends Margaret and Sathia and with the new mummy, Lynn.
-So that makes it an early mummy’s day celebration, huh?

-Its not hard to miss the architecture in Eur.
-Its rather opulent and grand here despite it being far away from the city centre.
+It’s not hard to miss the architecture in Eur.
+It’s rather opulent and grand here despite it being far away from the city centre.
 Regardless, its actually rather accessible to get to as its just a walking distance from the EUR Palasport subway.

-Which is what actually happened yesterday.
+Which was what actually happened yesterday.
 Usually the area where we exercised was very tranquil.
 Even with the large traffic coming in and out, it was still roomy.
 This time round, I was surprised to see so many people.
 Kids running around.
 Parents crowding around tents getting food and freebies.
 People walking around with food in their hands.
 And a deejay blasting through all the cacophony.

-There were some kepokians and people who stared but nothing bad happened.
 Cart and I went around to have a look see after we finished.

 Not too far away, there is a bridge where there will usually be a man doing a puppet show or a street vendor, selling trinkets like toys and such.